-Besides passing-on defences, defendants can defend themselves against antitrust damages claims using ordinary tortious liability claims defences, such as the absence of wrongdoing in standalone actions, absence of damage, lack of causal link between the wrongdoing and the damage or contribution to the damage by the plaintiff.
+Besides passing-on defences, defendants can defend themselves against antitrust damages claims using ordinary tortious liability claims defences, such as the absence of wrongdoing in standalone actions, absence of damage, lack of causal link between the wrongdoing and the damage, the contribution to the damage by the plaintiff or the contribution to the damage by other co-defendants.

-Alternative dispute resolution

-Is alternative dispute resolution available?
+Alternative dispute resolution Is alternative dispute resolution available?